wendyverdonk93/docs/content/integrations/plugins/magento2/beta.md

 ### 5. Configuration
 1. Login on the backend of your webshop and navigate to _Stores_ -> _Configuration_ -> _Payment Methods_ -> _MultiSafepay_ -> _General Information_.
-This page contains all main support information and it is advised to read through this.
+This page contains all main support information and it is advised to read this.

 2. Navigate to _Stores_ -> _Configuration_ -> _Payment Methods_ -> _MultiSafepay_ -> _General Settings_.
 This page contains all main settings and is used for all gateways and gift cards.